 Salt of the Earth

-Lake Bonneville is an ancient body of water that, 16,000 years ago at its peak during the Upper Paleolithic Period, was the size of current Lake Michigan.
-The lake formed out of the particular climatic conditions of that time, marked by lower temperatures, lower rates of evaporation, and increased precipitation in the Great Basin region.
-Due to climate change and receding glaciers since the Upper Paleolithic Period, Lake Bonneville would desiccate into its two current but entirely separate entities: its waters, which we call The Great Salt Lake, and its residues, which we call the Bonneville Salt Flats.
+Lake Bonneville is an ancient body of water that, 17,000 years ago at its peak, was the size of current Lake Michigan.
+Due to climate change and receding glaciers, Lake Bonneville desiccated into two current but entirely separate entities: its waters, which we call The Great Salt Lake, and its residues, which we call the Bonneville Salt Flats.

 The precipitous materialization and dematerialization of the ancient lake has had lasting effects on a landscape in Northwestern Utah that is, to this day, still in the process of returning to its natural equilibrial state.
 Namely, the earth’s crust, which is sustaining isostatic rebound from the removal of the lake’s mass, and the basin’s subterranean freshwater artesian aquifer, which is continually re-contaminated by residual lake salts that dissolve into its seasonal water cycle.

-Salt of the Earth was exhibited at The Cooper Union as part of the 2013 NYC x Design Festival on the Bowery in New York City and the 2013 End of the Year.
+Salt of the Earth was exhibited at The Cooper Union as part of the 2013 NYC x Design Festival on the Bowery in New York City and the 2013 End of the Year Show.
+It will be featured in the forthcoming book “Architecture of Nature: Nature of Architecture” authored by Diana Agrest, to be published by Applied Research & Design in fall 2018.